elhamekhoda/TTResStat/README.md

 As of now the the minimal amount of scripts needed to run TRexFitter and produce a limit plot are kept.
 It will be updated with time.

 ### First time setup:
 Need to create a `run` and `plots` directory.
 It will be created by `setup.sh` script.
-TRXeFitter will also be checked out by the setup script.
+[TRExFitter](https://gitlab.cern.ch/TRExStats/TRExFitter) will also be checked out by the setup script.
 **No need to run this in subsequent logins**

+### Step 0: Compile TRExFitter
+Look at the instructions on TRexFitter [README file](https://gitlab.cern.ch/TRExStats/TRExFitter)

 ### Step 1: Create the config files
 The config files will be created by running the `makeConfig.py` script.
 It takes several arguments.